jeremy-block/retro-relevance-study/public/retro-relevance/assets/tutorialText/editing_intro.md

 ## Context

 Imagine a colleague is stepping in to take over your investigation.
 They're helping solve the murder of Mr. Boddy alongside you, but they’re short on time.
 They’ll have just **5 minutes** to read your notes and review any supporting documents.

-They need a clear, useful summary of what you’ve done so far and what still needs to be done.
+They need a clear, useful summary of what you’ve done so far and what still needs to be done to complete the mystery.

 ## Task